DataStax-Academy/ac220-labs/lab03-static-columns/steps/step05.md

 },
 ```

-Next there s a JSON array called `rows`.
+Next there is a JSON array called `rows`.
 The first element isn't really a row, it's a `static_block`.
 This data is shared by all the rows in the partition.
 There is only one static cell (column) in the `cells` array.